CertifaiAI/data-science-fundamentals/day_4/1E_Creating Database & SQL Querying.md

 ![practice_1_ERD](./assets/1/practice_1_ERD.drawio.svg)

+Based on the ERD above, the relationship between these two tables is a one-to-many relationship.
+This relationship indicates that country may have zero or more than one subcountry in this database while one subcountry only belongs to one and only one country.
+The `yearly_change` value here is the approximation change of population per year.

 ### 1.0 `CREATE TABLE`

 `CREATE TABLE` keywords are used to create a new database table.
 The SQL statement below is the example of the `CREATE TABLE` statement which you have executed previously.
 This SQL statement will create a table named `country` with 5 columns.